Skip to content

 async def proxy_browser_telemetry(request: Request):

-For Django, Flask, Litestar, or a custom HTTP server, use forward_export_request directly:
+For Django, Flask, Litestar, or a custom HTTP server, use forward_export_request directly, e.g:

 main.py